Yellow peril - Mascot man fears family will waste lottery winnings

 Yellow peril – Mascot man fears family will waste lottery winnings

-Mr Li received his check clad in a yellow mascot costume because he wanted to keep the prize a secret from his lazy, wastefull family, notably his wife and children.
+Mr Li received his check clad in a yellow mascot costume because he wanted to keep the prize a secret from his lazy, wasteful family, notably his wife and children.
 His action was quite unusual.
-Chinese lottery winners are usually much more in fear of their parents’ grubby fingers grabbing the loot that their spouses’.
+Chinese lottery winners are usually much more in fear of their parents’ grubby fingers grabbing the loot than their spouses.

-Mr Li, said he has been playing the Guangxi Welfare Lottery for about 10 years and always uses the numbers 02-15-19-26-27-29-02.
-Mr Li was lucky enough not to have his share his winning with strangers, leaving him free not to share it with his family.
+Mr Li said he has been playing the Guangxi Welfare Lottery for about 10 years and always uses the numbers 02-15-19-26-27-29-02.
+Mr Li was lucky enough to be the sole winner of the jackpot, leaving him free to keep it and not to share it with his family.

 Mr Li showed up to collect his prize wearing a bright yellow cartoon mascot costume.
 He said he wanted to keep his jackpot secret from his family, which while reprehensible in its way, isn’t as bad as spending it all on drink.